youthacks/site-v3/src/content/events/scrapyard.md

 images:
   - ~/assets/events/scrapyard-cam-1.jpg
   - ~/assets/events/scrapyard-cam-2.jpg
+  - ~/assets/events/scrapyard-lon-1.jpg

 partners:
   - hackclub
   - raspberry-pi
+  - tldraw
   - aromi-cucina
 ---

-We were super excited to run Scrapyard Cambridge, an all-day hackathon, in March 2025.
-This was held at Raspberry Pi HQ in Cambridge, UK.
+We were super excited to run Scrapyard Cambridge and Scrapyard London in March 2025.
+These were all-day hackathons held at Raspberry Pi HQ in Cambridge and tldraw HQ in London.
 Teams of teenagers worked together over around 8 hours to make the 'scrappiest projects' they could - silly, wacky, whatever they can dream of.

 This was part of Scrapyard, a global event run by Hack Club, with teens in 60+ cities worldwide all taking part in one weekend.